Higher Education Opportunity Act (HEOA) Responses

-Excelsior College is a degree completion institution and does not enroll first-time full-time students.
-Of our undergraduate student population, in Academic Year 2017-18, 15.6% received federal, state, and institutional grants, student loans, and any other type of financial assistance the institution knows of that are provided publicly or through the institution.
+At the undergraduate level, Excelsior College is a degree completion institution and does not enroll first-time full-time students.
+Of our undergraduate student population, in Academic Year 2018-19, 20.8% received federal, state, and institutional grants, student loans, and any other type of financial assistance the institution knows of that are provided publicly or through the institution.
 The institution does not offer alternative tuition plans.

 Summary of Pell Grant Recipients

-Those enrolled in fall 2018 who were awarded a Pell Grant at any time during the 2017-2018 academic year.
-This is one year behind the current FY because financial aid for the most recent FY will not be disseminated until December 2019.
+Those enrolled in fall 2018 who were awarded a Pell Grant at any time during the 2018-2019 academic year. (*FY19 is the last reported data set to IPEDS.
+Financial aid for the most recent FY (2019-2020) will not be reported to IPEDS until January 2021).

 Pell Grants Awarded

 Men = 43.4%

 American Indian or Alaska Native <1% (0.4%)

 Black or African American: 19.3%